Teyras/MT/text/chapters/235_scheduling_custom_algs.md

 ## Custom Algorithms

-In this section, we explore the possibility of modifiyng two well-known online load balancing algorithms that could not be directly applied to our use case.
+In this section, we explore the possibility of modifying two well-known online load balancing algorithms that could not be directly applied to our use case.

 ### Earliest Deadline First Approach \label{custom-edf}